luciozambon/GenericApp/README.md

 But in the InAppBrowser all Apache Cordova plugins are disabled.

-GenericApp try to combine any of the features offered by the plugins with the flexibility of putting all the contents on a web server.
+GenericApp aims to combine any of the features offered by the plugins with the flexibility of putting all the contents on a web server.

 At startup this is only a proof of concept, all aspects can be improved and any reasonable contribution is welcome.
 The hope is to produce an industry quality app template.

-The app is a SPA that is an almost empty framework which is fixed.
-Inside this framework subpages are loaded from a web server according with user interaction.
+The app is a SPA that is an almost empty static frame.
+Inside this frame subpages are loaded from a web server depnding also on user interactions.

-When a user press a button, a JavaScript callback look for a &lt;form&gt; tag containing this button and all &lt;input&gt; tags in the form.

-All parameters are sent to the web server using a JQuery $.get() call which implement an AJAX call.
+When a user press a button, a JavaScript callback looks for a &lt;form&gt; tag containing this button and all &lt;input&gt; tags in the form.
+All parameters detected from the &lt;input&gt; tags are sent to the web server using a JQuery $.get() call which implements an AJAX call.

 If any input is empty and required then a bootstrap prompt is created.